EberlyODL/chem202/week-14/pla-lecture-41.md

 # Radical Reactions & Selectivity

-Review your class notes from Monday.
+Review your class notes from Wednesday.
 You need to be able to identify mechanistic steps as initiation, propagation, and termination and determine the major product of a radical halogenation reaction based on an understanding of radial stability.

 # Polymers